Genealogy In the Bible Can Be Amazing

 Now, I know how often times when we read the Bible, we get caught up in the genealogy passages, right?
 I mean, just when you’re getting into an exciting story about a battle, you get to a half or full page of who’s the father of whom and a full list of their family members.
 Boooooring, right?
 But I’ll tell you, if you really take the time to look at it all, you’re sure to find gold (or other interesting elements) in this information!
 For example, did you know that the longest living guy lived to be over 900 years old?
 He lived before Noah, and it wasn’t Adam!

-Crazy Genealogies in the Bible:
+Crazy Genealogies In the Bible:

 Did you know that in the Bible–yes, the BIBLE, there’s: